anujpathania/HotSniper/README.md

 $ cd HotSniper

 * Step 2: Sucessfully Compile Sniper.
+Please refer original Sniper "How To" PDF.
 You will have to install PIN and several other repositories to make this work.
-If you face a problem, email me only if it the problem present in the HotSniper and not in original Sniper 6.1.
+If you face a problem, email us only if it the problem present in the HotSniper and not in original Sniper 6.1.
 Works best with pin-2.14-71313, gcc-4.8 and g++-4.8.

 $ make

 * Step 3: Compile Benchmarks (Downgrading Perl removes PARSEC compilations error - https://groups.google.com/forum/#!msg/snipersim/LF_VfebuLSI/AVdiq4y0hk8J).
+It is recommended by us that use "perlbrew", instead of manual downgrading.
 Working benchmarks with sim-small input option: blackscholes, bodytrack, canneal, dedup, facesim, ferret, fluidanimate, raytrace, streamcluster,swaptions, x264.
 Use the version given with HotSniper not original Sniper.

 $ tar -xvzf benchmarks.tar.gz